 Since the days of keyword stuffing, Google has been working hard to understand what makes a website relevant and informative.
 It applies this knowledge every few months when it releases a new update designed to rank sites more effectively.

-Google still considers keywords when ranking websites, but these days, the quality of the information matters more.
+Google still considers the usage and inclusion of the targeted keyword within the content when ranking websites, although the quality of the information matters too.

 Google judges quality based on: